csula/cs1222-spring-2018/notes/sql-syntax.md

 Although names and keywords are generally not case sensitive.
 I usually like to write keyword in all CAPITALIZED and name in the correct case with quote.

-Table name, on the other hand, is case sensitive!
+Table name, on the other hand, is case sensitive on certain system like Linux.

 If you somehow name the field name same as any of the keywords in SQL, you will have to surround your field name in quote.

 ### Set up of examples below

-Before starting the examples below, you will want your SQL server set up and MySQL workbench or MySQL client ready.
+Before starting the examples below, you will want your *MySQL server* set up and *MySQL workbench* or *MySQL CLI client* ready.

 Once you have MySQL server running and then you may start MySQL workbench.